alexjamesmalcolm/the-normal-christian-life/_articles/1-the-normal-christian-life.md

 Romans 5 we are not only told something about Adam, we are also told something about the Lord Jesus.
 We were made sinners because of Adam; but we were made righteous because of Christ.
 Because of one we were constituted sinners; because of Another we were constituted righteous.
-When the Lord Jesus died.
-He did away with all life in Adam; when He rose He imparted new life to us.
+When the Lord Jesus died He did away with all life in Adam; when He rose He imparted new life to us.

 ## The Divine Way of Deliverance